UniversityRadioYork/ury-playd/README.VisualStudio.md

 You may get issues relating to missing functions `ftello` and `fseeko`.
-A very quick hack to fix these problems is to change the `ifdefs` in the following locations in `LibFlac` so that they are always true:
+A very quick hack to fix these problems is to change the `ifdefs` in the following locations in SoX's `LibFlac` project so that they are always true:

 1. `metadata_iterators.c:31`;
 2. `stream_decoder.c:25`;